Self-Creating Random Walks for Decentralized Learning under Pac-Man Attacks: Simulations

 \subsection{Convergence}

 We now evaluate the performance of the proposed \cwl algorithm against the baseline \DeCa.
 We begin with experiments on the synthetic dataset.
 As noted in Remark~\ref{remark:nogossip}, we do not average the models across all benign nodes as gossip-based algorithms do \cite{dd165d070f3241118efcd7b4abe6cfad}; we also do not average across all active RWs.
-Instead, we select one active RW and take the expectation only over the intrinsic randomness of the algorithm, such as the stochastic-gradient noise and the RW dynamics.
+Instead, we select \textit{one} chain of RWs as defined in Definition~\ref{defn:ChainRWs} and take the expectation only over the intrinsic randomness of the algorithm, such as the stochastic-gradient noise and the RW dynamics.
 Accordingly, when plotting the loss curve, we randomly choose one chain of RWs and report its loss.
+We clarify that the loss curves in Figs.~\ref{fig:Convergence},~\ref{fig:Convergencerealiid}, and~\ref{fig:ConvergencerealNoniid} are used to compare the convergence behavior of a single chain of RWs.
+The communication overhead associated with each plotted loss curve is the overhead incurred along that particular chain of RWs.
+When the threshold $A$ is small, more RWs may be generated on the graph, which can indeed increase the total communication overhead of the overall system.
+However, this additional graph-level overhead is not reflected in the per-chain loss curve.